Tamoanchan (TR13r)

 Glyph or Iconographic Image Description:

-This iconographic example shows the tree associated with Tamoanchan.
-It is multicolored, with flowers and roots showing (red roots).
-The roots are curling.
+This colorful iconographic example shows the tree associated with Tamoanchan.
+It is multicolored, with flowers and curling, red roots showing.
 The tree is severed in the middle, with red and yellow scalloped edges and red blood spurting from the cut.
 The red blood has green drops at the tips of the spurts.
-The trunk is otherwise an orange.
+The trunk is otherwise an orange color.

 Description, Credit: